Artwork by Desiree Martin

 All this while taking your time to stroll through and enjoy our wonderful works of art.

-During the evening we will be entertained with live music by the Megan Hunter & Laura Briggs Duo and singer/songwriter Greg Yip.
+During the evening we will be entertained with live music.

 Art Sales from 6pm, so secure your purchase early!